John Bahler

 John Bahler (born November 11, 1940; surname also spelled Bähler) is an American vocalist, arranger, conductor, composer and producer.
 He is the elder brother of singer Tom Bahler, and the husband of Janet Lennon of the Lennon Sisters.

-Early career
+Career

 Bahler and his brother Tom were vocalists in the Ron Hicklin Singers.
 Together with the Wrecking Crew, they are two of the most recorded singers in history, having appeared on hundreds of television show themes, movie soundtracks, top-40 hits (singing lead and backup), and commercial jingles of the 1960s through the 1980s.

-The Love Generation

 John and Tom Bahler started the Love Generation, which showcased a jazz/pop fusion technical ability that later became synonymous with "the sound of 1970s commercial pop".
 Two of the album cuts were re-recorded by Bahler for the pilot of The Partridge Family.

-The Going Thing

 After "the Love Generation", John and Tom Bahler, headed "The Going Thing", a band devised by the advertising agency J. Walter Thompson to promote the products of the Ford Motor Company.
+In early 2010, Bahler served as musical director for a PBS Marvin Hamlisch special.
+He runs Portraits by Bähler and conducts the Lawrence Welk orchestra.